microsoft/Dynamics365-Apps-Samples/cif/Softphone-integration/README.md

 1. All URLs must be https.
 2. If a self-signed certificate is used for the azure app or the CRM org, some browsers may silently reject the connection and fail to load the sample phone.
 As a workaround, open the azure app in a separate tab and accept the certificate once.
-3. Ensure microphone and speaker access is not blocked by browser policy
+3. Ensure microphone and speaker access is not blocked by browser policy.

 ## Twilio - Client voice